-IG3.9 (FRS 27.41) Where the amount of a capital instrument that qualifies for inclusion as regulatory capital is restricted (for example, where a limited percentage of total

-- regulatory capital may be in the form of debt) the full amount of the instrument shall be included, with a separate deduction for the amount in excess of the restriction. - IG3.10 (FRS 27.42) Disclosure shall be made of any formal intra-group arrangements to provide capital to particular funds or business units, including intra-group loans and contingent arrangements.
-Where the entity is a subsidiary, disclosure shall also be made of similar arrangements between the entity and a parent or fellow subsidiary. - IG3.11 (FRS 27.43) Separate disclosure of each class of capital is important to an understanding of the funding of the business and the way any future losses would be absorbed or new business financed.
+- IG3.9 Where the amount of a capital instrument that qualifies for inclusion as regulatory capital is restricted (for example, where a limited percentage of total regulatory capital may be in the form of debt) the full amount of the instrument should be included, with a separate deduction for the amount in excess of the restriction. - IG3.10 Disclosure should be made of any formal intra-group arrangements to provide capital to particular funds or business units, including intra-group loans and contingent arrangements.
+Where the entity is a subsidiary, disclosure should also be made of similar arrangements between the entity and a parent or fellow subsidiary. - IG3.11 Separate disclosure of each class of capital is important to an understanding of the funding of the business and the way any future losses would be absorbed or new business financed.
 Regulatory capital can include both equity and surplus within the fund.
 Such surplus may be wholly attributable to owners, or remain unallocated as part of the FFA.
 In a mutual fund, all surplus is attributable to policyholders.
-Debt instruments qualifying as capital may be also be issued from the fund itself, or may form part of the owners' equity outside the life fund; a debt instrument issued by the fund to the owners may effectively transfer capital from the owners to the fund. - IG3.12 (FRS 27.44) Intra-group arrangements should be included in the regulatory capital of a section only where they are subject to formal arrangements.
+Debt instruments qualifying as capital may be also be issued from the fund itself, or may form part of the owners' equity outside the life fund; a debt instrument issued by the fund to the owners may effectively transfer capital from the owners to the fund. - IG3.12 Intra-group arrangements should be included in the regulatory capital of a section only where they are subject to formal arrangements.